 - 1. Students will not purposely look for security problems because such action may be considered an unauthorized attempt to gain access to school technology resources.

+- Elementary School Level 1-2

+- Middle school Level 2-3

+- High School Level 2-4

+- Contact CCSDPD

-(Level 2-3 and contact Public Safety) - 2.
-Students will not attempt to or disrupt the school technology resources by destroying, altering or otherwise modifying technology.
+- 2. Students will not attempt to or disrupt the school technology resources by destroying, altering or otherwise modifying technology.
 Hacking is strictly prohibited.

+- Elementary and Middle School Level 2-3

+- High School Level 2-4

+- Contact CCSDPD

-(Level 3 and contact Public Safety) - 3.
-Students will not use school technology resources to solicit business, advertise, or engage in any other selling activities in support of non-school related fund-raising or private business enterprises.
-(Level 1-3) - 4.
-Students will not engage in any activity that monopolizes, wastes or compromises school technology resources.
-(Level 2-3) - 5.
-Students will not copy computer programs, software or other technology provided by the District for personal use.
+- 3. Students will not use school technology resources to solicit business, advertise, or engage in any other selling activities in support of non-school related fund-raising or private business enterprises.

+- Elementary and Middle School Level 1-2

+- High School Level 1-3

+- 4. Students will not engage in any activity that monopolizes, wastes or compromises school technology resources.

+- Elementary and Middle School Level 1-2

+- High School Level 1-3

+- 5. Students will not copy computer programs, software or other technology provided by the District for personal use.
 Downloading unauthorized files is strictly prohibited.

+- Elementary and Middle School Level 1-2

+- High School Level 1-3

+- 6. No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property while using school technology resources on or off school grounds.

+- Elementary School Level 1-2

+- Middle School Level 2-3

+- High School Level 2-4

+- Contact CCSDPD

-(Level 1-3) - 6.
-No student shall attempt to, threaten to, or actually damage, destroy, vandalize, or steal private property or school property while using school technology resources on or off school grounds.
-(Level 2-3, restitution and contact Public Safety) - 7.
-Students will not use school technology resources to distribute nor display inappropriate material.
-Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to the following: - Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening; - Advocates illegal or dangerous acts; - Causes disruption to the District, its employees or students; - Advocates violence; - Contains knowingly false, recklessly false, or defamatory information; or - Is otherwise harmful to minors as defined by the Children's Internet Protection Act. - Penalty: (Level 2-3 and contact Public Safety) - 8.
-Students shall not commit any other prohibited act discussed in Administrative Rule IFBG-R (Internet Acceptable Use).
+- 7. Students will not use school technology resources to distribute nor display inappropriate material.
+Inappropriate material does not serve an instructional or educational purpose and includes but is not limited to material that:

+- Is profane, vulgar, lewd, obscene, offensive, indecent, sexually explicit, pornographic or threatening;

+- Advocates illegal or dangerous acts;

+- Causes disruption to the District, its employees or students;

+- Advocates violence;

+- Contains knowingly false, recklessly false, or defamatory information; or

+- Is otherwise harmful to minors as defined by the Children's Internet Protection Act.
+Consequence:

+- Elementary School Level 1-2

+- Middle School Level 2-3

+- High School Level 2-4

+- Contact CCSDPD

+- 8. Students shall not commit any other prohibited act discussed in Administrative Rule IFBG-R (Internet Acceptable Use).
 This includes any modification of school records.

+- Elementary School Level 1-2

+- Middle School Level 2-3

+- High School Level 2-4

-(Level 1-3) - 9.
-Students may not use school technology devices to access chat rooms/social networking sites such as Facebook, Twitter or My Space.
-(Level 1-2) - 10.
-Students may not use audio or visual recording devices without the permission of a school administrator or as permitted by Administrative Rule JG(1)-R (Monitoring-Recording Staff and Students).
+- 9. Students may not use school technology devices to access chat rooms/social networking sites including, but not limited to Facebook, Twitter SnapChat, or Instagram.
+(Level 1-2)

+- 10. Students may not use audio or visual recording devices without the permission of a school administrator or as permitted by Administrative Rule JG(1)-R (Monitoring-Recording Staff and Students).
 This includes, but is not limited to, using recording devices to video or record misbehaviors or to violate the privacy of others.

-(Level 1-3)
+- Elementary and Middle School Level 1-2

+- High School Level 1-3

-X. TOBACCO:
+X. Tobacco:

-Student possession or use of tobacco or tobacco product substitutes (e.g., tobacco look-alikes, such as BaccOff), cigarette look-alikes (e.g., electronic cigarettes), hookahs and hookah look-alikes (e.g. electronic hookahs) on school property and at school-sponsored events is prohibited.
+Student possession or use of tobacco, tobacco product substitutes (e.g., tobacco look-alikes), cigarette look-alikes (e.g., electronic cigarettes), hookahs and hookah look-alikes (e.g. electronic hookahs), vaping devices, or vaping cartridges on school property and at school-sponsored events is prohibited.